 Open 08.00 – 16.00

 Mean gooseberry tree.
 The most recent but lively floating market not too far from Bangkok.
-Klong Lat Mayom is more a local market, only a few small boat vendors prepare cheap and good local dishes, try the fresh coconut, rice flour sweet and icy sugar in a bamboo.
-Have a walk around the area, wooden houses and slow lifestyle along the canal and orchard.
+Khlong Lat Mayom is more a local market, only a few small boat vendors prepare cheap and good local dishes, try the fresh coconut, rice flour sweet and icy sugar in a bamboo.
+Have a walk around the area, wooden houses, orchard, and a slow lifestyle along the canal.
 Boat tour for a pleasant change of scenery – minimum 3 persons, 10 baht/person.
 40 minute.

 how To Go There